 Don’t make mistakes that are easily avoidable.
 If you’re like me then you’ll have plenty of other chances to show the world just how fallible you really are.

-Join writer and small business owner Gene Marks each Wednesday for the Small Biz Ahead podcast.
-You can submit a question for Gene to answer on the podcast.
+Join writer and small business owner Gene Marks weekly for the Small Biz Ahead podcast.